 Direct heat has a straightforward definition: It means putting raw food directly over the heat source to cook.
-It should be used for barbecue staples like steaks, burgers, kabobs, chicken, sausages and vegetables.
+It should be used for barbecue staples including steaks, burgers, kabobs, chicken, sausages and vegetables.

 Indirect heat is when food is placed away from the heat source and the grill cover is closed to allow for the radiant heat to cook the item evenly.
-"This is similar to roasting, but with the added benefit of that grilled texture, flavor and appearance you can't get from the oven," Beauvais says.
+"This is similar to roasting, but with the added benefit of that grilled texture, flavor and appearance you can't get from the oven," states Beauvais.
 Indirect heat works best for foods that need extra cooking time.
-You can also start a food like a thick steak on direct heat to create a sear, then move it to indirect heat to cook to the proper internal temperature.
+You can also start a food such as a thick steak on direct heat to create a sear, then move it to indirect heat to cook to the proper internal temperature.

 Should Meats Be Charred?

 Some studies suggest there may be a cancer risk related to eating food cooked by high-heat cooking techniques such as grilling, frying and broiling.
-High-heat grilling of meat may create two potentially carcinogenic compounds called PAHs (polycyclic aromatic hydrocarbons) and HCAs (heterocyclic amines).
+High-heat grilling of meat may create two potentially carcinogenic compounds called polycyclic aromatic hydrocarbons (PAHs) and heterocyclic amines (HCAs).
 PAHs come from the smoke, while HCAs are from blackened bits of charred meat.

-Based on present research findings, eating moderate amounts of grilled meats like fish, meat, and poultry cooked—without charring—to a safe temperature does not pose a problem.
+Based on present research findings, eating moderate amounts of grilled meats including fish, meat and poultry cooked — without charring — to a safe temperature does not pose a problem.

 To prevent charring, remove visible fat that can cause a flare-up.
 Precook meat in the microwave immediately before placing it on the grill to release some of the juices that can drop on coals.